Celestia: Uses in media

 NASA and ESA have used Celestia in their educational and outreach programs, as well as for interfacing to trajectory analysis software.
 The French Space Agency (CNES) created a heavily modified version of Celestia in 2016, called VTS Timeloop, and it has since been used by multiple space agencies, including ESA and CNES themselves.

 Celestia was used in the media by the CBS television show NCIS (Season 4, Episode 22: "In the Dark").
 Character Timothy McGee explains what Celestia is and how an add-on can allow the user to store a diary within the program, as well.
 Textures designed by Celestia graphic artists were used in the movie The Day After Tomorrow and the 2008 miniseries The Andromeda Strain.
 Celestia has also appeared on the Science Channel's Through the Wormhole.
-Eurogamer's Jim Rossignol named Celestia among a top 20 list of Summer of PC Freeware games in 2006.
+Eurogamers Jim Rossignol named Celestia among a top 20 list of Summer of PC Freeware games in 2006.